 Mike is recently retired from full-time service to The Hilltop Institute at University of Maryland Baltimore County where he served as Deputy Director since 1996.
 Hilltop provides financial and data management services for the Maryland Medical Assistance Program (Medicaid).
 Prior to The Hilltop Institute, Mike served in various executive positions in community health and Medicaid managed care in Arizona and the Navajo Nation.
 Mike currently serves part-time as adjunct faculty in health administration and policy at University of Maryland Baltimore County.
 As Board Chair, Mike leads the governance functions of Collington and convenes the Board six times a year.
 As Leadership Development Committee Chair, Mike oversees the recruitment and onboarding of new Board Members as well as make committee assignment recommendation to the Board and plans educational sessions for the Board.

 Adam Osteryoung works as an Inspections Specialist for Public Company Accounting Oversight Board (PCAOB).
-Previously Adam worked as an Auditor for Pricewaterhouse Coopers LLP where he led his team in the planning and execution of independent financial statement audits of global, national and regional clients to satisfy SEC reporting requirements.
+Previously, Adam worked as an Auditor for Pricewaterhouse Coopers LLP where he led his team in the planning and execution of independent financial statement audits of global, national and regional clients to satisfy SEC reporting requirements.
 Outside of his professional life, Adam volunteered as the Director at Neighborhood Health Center where he oversaw strategic planning and financial reporting.
 He currently is a Trustee of the Comis Foundation which was established by Collington residents in 2013.
+Adam also serves as Audit Committee Chair, he oversees the annual financial audit of Collington on behalf of the Board, working in conjunction with Collington’s Chief Financial Officer.
 He is actively involved in the annual grant-making cycle, funding decisions, monitoring of funded programs, and regulatory and tax compliance.